sr/git-wiki/README.markdown

 TODO: support tagged values, e.g. `TODO context:home Recharge the helicopter batteries`
 TODO: gather all the tasks into `task inventory` page
-TODO: include a task list filtered by tagged value, e.g. `TASKS context:home` should list all the tasks for the specified context.
+TODO: include a task list filtered by tagged value, e.g.
+  `TASKS context:home` should list all the tasks for the specified context.

+### No wiki words

+For a hacker the wiki words is more a distraction than a help.
+Example: if I mention ActiveRecord, than it should not link to the wiki article ActiveRecord but appear as it is.

 Plans
 -----